 Your own guilt decreases.
 This one's for you, not the dog.
 Knowing that your pup is getting fresh air, exercise, and companionship in the middle of the day takes a genuine weight off your shoulders.
 You can stay late at work, meet a friend for dinner, or run errands without the nagging feeling that your dog is miserable at home.

-How to Find and Hire a Good Dog Walker
+How Do I Find and Hire a Good Dog Walker?

 Finding the right dog walker is about more than price.
 This person will have keys to your home and unsupervised access to your dog.
 Take the search seriously.